 Leading Fellowship Program

-Thank you for your interest in the Dayton Skin Surgery Center Procedural Dermatology Fellowship Program.
-If you are interested in applying to the DSSC Fellowship Program, please visit the SF Match website to register.
+Thank you for your interest in the Dayton Skin Surgery Center Mohs Micrographic Surgery and Dermatologic Oncology Fellowship Program.
+If you are interested in applying to the Dayton Skin Surgery Center (DSSC) Fellowship Program, please visit the SF Match website to register.
 You will be required to complete the Central Application Service (CAS) application form as well as provide a set of required documents.
 The CAS will then distribute your application to your selected programs.

 The fellowship takes place at a private academic practice featuring eight surgery suites outfitted with the latest medical equipment and exam tables.
-Training encompasses Mohs surgery and reconstruction, cutaneous oncology and excisional surgery, as well as cosmetic dermatology including lasers, Botox, fillers, and chemical peels.
+Training encompasses Mohs surgery and reconstruction, cutaneous oncology and excisional surgery, as well as cosmetic dermatology including lasers, BOTOX®, fillers, and chemical peels.
 Additionally, there is an on-site Mohs frozen section CLIA certified laboratory where the fellow is instructed on processing tissue and practicing the techniques of cutting frozen sections, staining, and slide preparation.